Tulu Gowda: Marriage system

-At this moment the gathered relatives and public will declare their assent saying "Edde Karyo Panpere" (a good work-ritual).
-This Declaration is same as the recital in Sullia and Kodagu region which is in Kannada.
-Here the reference to "Aramane and Gurumane" is essentially to Royalty of Ikkeri and Sringeri Mathadhipathies respectively.
+At this moment the gathered relatives and public will declare their assent saying "Edde Karyo Panpere" (a good work ritual).
+This Declaration is the same as the recital in Sullia and Kodagu region which is in Kannada.
+Here the reference to "Aramane and Gurumane" is essentially to royalty of Ikkeri and Sringeri Mathadhipathies respectively.

-Generally there is no 'Dowry' system among Gowda clan on the other hand Boys father offers a Kanya shulka to Girls parents a sum of ₹16¼.
+Generally, there is no 'Dowry' system among Gowda clan on the other hand Boys father offers a Kanya shulka to the girls' parents a sum of ₹16¼.

 Bari Paddati

 The caste is divided into eighteen baris or balis, which are of the usual exogamous character.
 The names of some of these are as follows: Bangāra (gold), Nandara, Malāra (a bundle of glass bangles, as carried about for sale), Sālu, Hemmana (pride or conceit), Kabru, Gōli (Portulaca oleracea, a pot-herb), Basruvōgaru (basru, belly), Balasanna, Kabar, Gundana, Chalyera, Mulyera, Nayera and Karbannāya.

 Arsaya

-Once a year, mostly in the tulu month of Kaarthel (June–July), the Gowdas perform a ceremony for the propitiation of all deceased ancestors.
+Once a year, mostly in the Tulu month of Kaarthel (June–July), the Gowdas perform a ceremony for the propitiation of all deceased ancestors.
 They have a special preference for Venkatarāmaswāmi, to whom they make money offerings once a year in September.
-It should be reach Tirupati as an offering, which mostly includes coins, pepper, rupee notes.
+It should reach Tirupati as an offering, which mostly includes coins, pepper, rupee notes.